vvscode/docs/docs/voice/voice-for-android-cloud/voice-android-cloud-sinch-client.md

 Look for specifics in [Application Authentication](doc:voice-android-cloud-application-authentication)

-> **Important**
+> **IMPORTANT**
 >
 > Do not store _Application Secret_ in the application and neither use `JWT` helper class in production, they are present in sample applications to demonstrate registration flow and provide a reference of how the signing of the registration token should be done.
 Implement the required functionality on your backend and fetch signed registration token when required.

 ### Registering the Client / User via UserController API

 You can also register a user towards the _Sinch backend_ via [UserController API](doc:voice-android-cloud-user-controller).
-This lightweight component provides a way to register the user without starting the _SincgClient_.
+This lightweight component provides a way to register the user without starting the _SinchClient_.
 You can also register push token for _Managed Push_ to receive incoming calls even when the application is closed/in background.
 The _UserController_ uses the very same authentication scheme as the _SinchClient_ based on the signed JWT registration token that you provide in response to _onRegistrationCredentialsRequired()_ method of [UserRegistrationCallback](reference\com\sinch\android\rtc\UserRegistrationCallback.html).
-The _UserController_ provides better control over the registration process then the _SinchClient_ by providing callbacks for each step of the registration.
+The _UserController_ provides better control over the registration process than the _SinchClient_ by providing callbacks for each step of the registration.

 ### Terminate the Sinch client